Do you ever want to give up on writing? Read on to overcome doubt and find your calling as a writer.

 Then, take fifteen minutes to write a story that's inspired by that emotion.
 Maybe it's a true story of a time you experienced that yourself.
 Or maybe it's a fictional scene of a character facing that emotion.

-When you’re done, share your story in the comments below.
-Be sure to leave feedback for your fellow writers, too!
+When you're done, share your story in the practice box below and be sure to leave feedback for your fellow writers, too!
 What emotions do their stories evoke for you?

 And remember, your writing is a gift.
 Thank you for sharing a piece of that gift with us!